mahesh863/Image-Coloring-Autoencoders/README.md

 Optimizer : Adam
 Loss: MSE

-An Autoencoder model has been used for the purpose.
+An Autoencoder model has been used for this purpose.

 ##### Encoder